SameerSahu007/Shareableboard/README.md

 # ShareableBoard

 ShareableBoard is a tool where you can create and share boards with others.
-It allows you to collaborate in real-time by drawing, adding text, and arranging elements on the whiteboard.
+It allows you to collaborate in real-time by drawing on the whiteboard.
 Share your ideas, plans, or sketches with anyone you want, making teamwork simpler and more efficient